 A contraction is when an apostrophe stands in for a missing letter or two.

 A conjunction is a word like but, and, like and nor.

 This gets confusing because apostrophes are also used to signal a possessive — like women’s group and Ashley’s party.
 The contraction it’s is never possessive.
 If you want to make it possessive, drop the apostrophe.

 The basics: There is no X in espresso.
 Affect is usually a verb.
 Effect is usually a noun.
 Depend on spell check for words like inconvenient, conscientious and apostrophe.
 Don’t swap a C for a K to be cute.
 Krazy and kool give this editor panic attacks.

 Dangling participles aren’t something you have to deal with at the office … unless you’re Pam Beesley from The Office.
 And frankly, if you dangle a participle in an email accidentally, most people won’t even notice, unless you do it how Michael Scott did it.

 Here’s a quick guide to the difference between dangling participles and dangling modifiers and how to spot them.

 Some editors say: “Yes.
 Always.
 Use.
 Oxford.
 Commas.
 For.
 Everything.
 Comma.
 Comma.
 Comma!”
 And then they use cases like this to defend their choices as life or death.

 Some editors say: “Never.
 Use.
 Oxford.
 Commas.
 For.
 Anything.”

-Some editors say: “Use Oxfords only when clarify is needed.”
+Some editors say: “Use Oxfords only when clarity is needed.”